w3c/Guide/meetings/zakim.md

 - `[please] close the queue`

-Causes subsequent '`queue+`' and 41# requests to leave the speaker queue unchanged.
+Causes subsequent '`queue+`' requests to leave the speaker queue unchanged.

 ### Reopen the queue {#openqueue}

 - `[please] [re]open the queue`

-Causes subsequent '`queue+`' and 41# requests to be added to the speaker queue.
+Causes subsequent '`queue+`' requests to be added to the speaker queue.
 This is the default state when Zakim is invited to a channel.
 The speaker queue will also be reopened whenever a new agendum is taken up.

 ### Giving the Last Word {#lastword}

 - `[please] give <name> the last word`
 - `[please] <name> has the last word`

 Grants `<name>` permission to speak, clears the remainder of the speaker queue, and closes the speaker queue.
-Subsequent '`queue+`' and 41# requests will leave the speaker queue unchanged.
+Subsequent '`queue+`' requests will leave the speaker queue unchanged.

 ### Timer for speakers {#queuetimer}